Jr-14/blog/content/posts/make-equal.md

 possible to make the amount of water in all containers the same using the describe operation.
 Otherwise, output `"NO"`.

 ## Working through the problem

+I struggled to complete a working solution initially.
+The key insight to solving this problem is summarised in one sentence, and is even found in the problem statement - *The sum of $a_i$ is divisible by $n$*.
+What this sentence indicates is that we can **calculate the average amount of water a bucket can hold and the average will be an integer.**.
+We can link this to whether we can determine  if it is possible to make the amount of water in all containers the same,